CERTCC/SSVC/docs/howto/supplier_tree.md

 ## Supplier Decision Model

-The example supplier tree shows an example prioritization policy for the supplier.
+The example supplier decision model below shows a prioritization policy for the supplier.
-Each decision tree is a compact way of expressing assertions or hypotheses about the relative priority of different situations.
+We display the decision model as a decision tree, which provides a compact representation of the policy, showing the relative priority of different situations.
-Each tree organizes how we propose a stakeholder should treat these situations.

 {% include-markdown "../_includes/_tree_notation_tip.md" %}